 CENTERS FOR MEDICARE & MEDICAID SERVICES VIA AP

 Congress mandated that the Centers for Medicare and Medicaid Services (CMS) mail new identification cards to all Medicare beneficiaries by April 2019.
-According to CMS, more than half of all the health care claims CMS currently is processing contain the new Medicare Beneficiary Identifier (MBI), an 11-character, randomly assigned number that has no connection to an enrollee’s personal information.
+The new Medicare Beneficiary Identifier (MBI), is an 11-character, randomly assigned number that has no connection to an enrollee’s personal information.

-CMS has these tips for beneficiaries who did not receive their new card or need a replacement card:
+CMS has these tips for beneficiaries on how to use your new card and what to do if you did not receive your new card or need a replacement:

-- Ask your health care provider to look up your Medicare number.
+- You can also ask your health care provider to look up your number

 Medicare also suggests that beneficiaries destroy their old card as soon as they get their new one and start using the new card.

 CMS officials also suggest beneficiaries protect their new Medicare card as they would any credit card.
 They say to give the new Medicare number only to doctors, pharmacists and other health care providers or insurers — or caregivers and others you trust to communicate with Medicare on your behalf.
 CMS stresses that Medicare will never call to ask for a beneficiary’s Medicare number or other personal information.